 - how many cycles of treatment you undergo during chemotherapy

-On average, the total cost of scalp cooling treatments may fall between $1,500 and $3,000, according to the National Cancer Institute.
+On average, the total cost of scalp cooling treatments can fall between $1,500 and $3,000, according to the

 Scalp cooling constricts the blood vessels in your scalp.
 This can prevent chemo treatments from targeting cells in your hair follicles and causing hair to fall out.

 Scalp cooling is accomplished using one of several methods:

 Ice packs between -15°F and -40°F (-26°C and -40°C) are applied to your scalp during chemo treatment.